BandGigz

 Yes — free to join and free to use.
 Creating an account, posting gigs, browsing artists, applying to gigs, and negotiating all cost nothing.

-The only planned cost is the 10% platform fee on artist payouts, which will apply automatically once in-platform payments (Stripe Connect) go live.
+The only cost is the 10% platform fee on artist payouts, which is collected automatically through Stripe Connect at the time of payout.
 There are no subscription fees, listing fees, or monthly charges.

 On the login screen, click Forgot your password?
 Enter your email address and we'll send you a reset link.